300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - True

 - False.
 That’s Elton John.
-Michael Caine’s actual identify is Maurice Micklewhite.
+Michael Caine’s actual title is Maurice Micklewhite.

 - False.
 It began in 1939/